Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_sympany.md

 # Sympany spreadsheet plugin

-Volunteer work developing an open source WordPress plugin that reads and displays spreadsheets that can be interacted with.
+Volunteer work developing an open source WordPress plugin that reads and displays spreadsheets as blocks.
+The spreadsheets can be interacted with while keeping their calculating functionality.